-On the cost side, the cost term captures the time, money, and other costs of application and participation (Herd and Moynihan 2018).
+On the cost side, the cost term captures the time, money and other costs of application and participation (Herd and Moynihan 2018).
 These costs are a function of the way application and participation are required by the program, and that involves the amount of paperwork, supplying documentation for income and family structure verification, travel and meeting time required, and similar considerations (language barriers, inability to understand paper forms, and other practical considerations all fall into this category).
 Significant time costs may reduce time spent working, and the wage rate the individual can command would consequently be a factor.
 The time costs are often termed "hassle," which is intended to capture the disutility of time spent applying and complying with the possibly multiple and myriad procedures required by the program.
 The expectation terminology is again intended to represent the importance of uncertainty and lack of information on perceived costs.
-Costs may also be a function of the number of others in the population who already participate in the program, for those costs can be reduced if others in the individual's network are already program recipients (Bertrand et al. 2000).
+Costs may also be a function of the number of others in the population who already participate in the program, for those costs can be reduced if others in the individual's network are already program recipients (Bertrand et al., 2000).14

 On the program operator side, establishing eligibility and calculating benefits requires resources and even a well-meaning program will not spend the necessary resources to make those determinations completely without error.
-Random error will result in both type I and type II errors, with some individuals ruled ineligible even though they are in fact eligible (type I), and others ruled eligible even though they are in fact ineligible (type II) (see Kleven and Kopczuk 2011, who follow on an earlier literature on type I and type II errors in disability programs [Diamond and Sheshinski 1995: Parsons 1996]).
-The political and administrative authorities responsible for the program will explicitly or implicitly set these error rates by their decisions on both the total resources devoted to administration, the way they are spent, the amount of discretion allowed to caseworkers, and on possibly political considerations on how large they wish to allow the error rate of either type to be (Herd and Moynihan [2018] emphasize the political and ideological motivations of many US government entities in imposing costs to keep caseloads low and review the political and policy history of administrative burden in several major US programs).
+Random error will result in both Type I and Type II errors, with some individuals ruled ineligible even though they are in fact eligible (Type I), and others ruled eligible even though they are in fact ineligible (Type II) (Kleven and Kopczuk 2011).15 The political and administrative authorities responsible for the program will explicitly or implicitly set these error rates by their decisions on both the total resources devoted to administration, the way they are spent, the amount of discretion allowed to caseworkers, and on possibly political considerations on how large they wish to allow the error rate of either type to be.16